Got Questions? We Have Answers!

 Q: How much does it cost to make a wig with my own hair?

-A: To make a wig with all of the hair provided, costs $1,200.
-If you prefer to have your wig made stateside by local professionals, the cost is $2,200 with all of the hair provided.
-If your hair donation doesn’t meet our 8 oz requirement, you may need to find other people to add to your donation or purchase extra hair from us.
+A: To make a wig with all of the hair provided, costs $950.
+If your hair donation doesn’t meet our 8 oz requirement, you will need to find other people to add to your hair donation or purchase supplemental hair from our inventory.
 Purchasing hair from our inventory may add to the total cost of your custom wig.

 Q: What if I can’t afford the cost of a wig?
 What are my options?